-Generally speaking, upon or shortly after, a block's capacity becoming filled, the next block for that category (with a different price) will open at a price expected to be 4% lower than the previous block.
+Generally speaking, upon or shortly after, a block's capacity becoming filled, the next block for that category will open at a price expected to be 4% lower than the previous block.
 However, as described in a section below, if initial category interest is greater than 200% of Block 1 capacity, then a lottery process may be conducted to select the recipients of REC delivery contracts.

-For each Group/category, 14 calendar days after Block 1 opens, the number of project applications received will thus be assessed to determine if the aggregate MW nameplate capacity of those projects is greater than 200% of the Block 1 capacity for that Group/category.
+For each Group/category, 14 calendar days after Block 1 opens, project applications received will thus be assessed to determine if the aggregate MW nameplate capacity of those projects is greater than 200% of the Block 1 capacity for that Group/category.
 The program website will show a dashboard of the capacity of applications received, reviewed, and approved during that 14-day period.